Selectful/MeteorGifMakerTest/README.md

 AddOns:
 =======
-This package uses a skeleton Meteor Project provided by Fox, gifshot, and CollectionFS Testing is done with sanjo:jasmine and velocity
+This package uses a skeleton Meteor Project provided by Fox, gifshot, and CollectionFS <br />
+Testing is done with sanjo:jasmine and velocity